-If you think you need substance use disorder treatment services, you can get services by asking the providing county for them yourself.
+If you think you need substance use treatment services, you can get services by asking the Drug Medi-Cal Organized Delivery System county for them yourself.
 You can call your county toll-free phone number listed on the front of this handbook.
-You may also be referred to your providing county for substance use disorder treatment services in other ways.
+You may also be referred to your Drug Medi-Cal Organized Delivery System county for substance use treatment services in other ways.

-Your providing county is required to accept referrals for substance use disorder treatment services from doctors and other primary care providers who think you may need these services and from your Medi-Cal managed care health plan, if you are a beneficiary.
-Usually, the provider or the Medi-Cal managed care health plan will need your permission or the permission of the parent or caregiver of a child to make the referral, unless there is an emergency.
+Your Drug Medi-Cal Organized Delivery System county is required to accept referrals for substance use disorder treatment services from physicians, behavioral health professionals, and other primary care providers who think you may need these services and from your Medi-Cal managed care health plan, if you are a beneficiary.
+Usually, your general practitioner or the Medi-Cal managed care health plan will need your permission or the permission of the parent or caregiver of a child to make the referral, unless there is an emergency.
 Other people and organizations may also make referrals to the county, including schools; county welfare or social services departments; conservators, guardians, or family members; and law enforcement agencies.

 The covered services are available through San Bernardino County's provider network.
 If any contracted provider objects to performing or otherwise supporting any covered service, San Bernardino County will arrange for another provider to perform the service.
-San Bernardino will respond with timely referrals and coordination if a covered service is not available from a provider because of religious, ethical, or moral objections to the covered service.
-Your county may not deny a request to do an initial assessment to determine whether you meet the criteria to access Drug Medi-Cal Organized Delivery System services.
+Your county may not deny a request to do an initial assessment to determine whether you meet the criteria to access Drug Medi-Cal Organized Delivery System county services.

-- Clients, their authorized representatives, or their current provider may submit a request to SUDRS to retain their current provider through the Department of Behavioral Health Substance Use Disorder and Recovery services contract agencies or by calling the 24-hour Substance Use Disorder Helpline at 1-800-968-2636 (TTY 711) to make the request. - The request may be in person, in writing or be taken via telephone.
+Clients, their authorized representatives, or their current provider may submit a request to SUDRS to retain their current provider through the Department of Behavioral Health Substance Use Disorder and Recovery services contract agencies or by calling the 24-hour Substance Use Disorder Helpline at 1-800-

+- 968-2636 (TTY 711) to make the request. - The request may be in person, in writing or be taken via telephone.
 If a client needs assistance in the completion of the Out of Network Services Request form, they can request from the Department of Behavioral Health Substance Use Disorder and Recovery services providers or they can call the above phone number.
 Assistance may include providing the client with oral interpretation and auxiliary aids.